Physics vs. Learned Priors: Rethinking Camera and Algorithm Design for Task-Specific Imaging: Introduction

 \subsection{Contributions}

-\begin{itemize} \item We formulate a modular framework to understand the foundations of \emph{end-to-end design}. \item A toolkit to design end-to-end imaging systems based on constraints on how much physics and data are known or available. \item We define five ingredients for designing end-to-end imaging systems.
+\begin{itemize} \item We present a review perspective on the building blocks of \emph{end-to-end design}, including a conceptual framework to connect and understand each block based on its use of physics and learned priors. \item We define five ingredients for designing end-to-end imaging systems, highlighted in Fig. \ref{fig:tools}.
 We also identify open challenges and hypothesize solutions along each axis. \end{itemize}